PrepMarquis/novela-hugo-starter/content/_index.md

 ---
 hero:
-  heading: Yigit's blog, a train of though living in the webspace.
+  heading: Yigit's blog, a train of thought living in the webspace.
   maxWidthPX: "652"

 ---